AWAIT (Snowflake Scripting)

 Usage notes

-• An asynchronous child job is created for a RESULTSET when the ASYNC keyword is specified for the query.
-For more information, see Assigning a query to a declared RESULTSET.
+• An asynchronous child job is created when the ASYNC keyword is specified for a query.
+For more information, see Working with asynchronous child jobs.

-• When the ASYNC keyword is specified for a query, the stored procedure can’t access the query results until an AWAIT statement for the RESULTSET returns the results.
+• When the ASYNC keyword is specified for a query, the stored procedure can’t access the query results until an AWAIT statement returns the results.

 • When you run an asynchronous child job, “fire and forget” isn’t supported.
 Therefore, if the stored procedure runs a child job that is still running when the stored procedure completes, the child job is canceled automatically.

-Specifically, the following built-in variables for exception handling are available after the AWAIT statement associated with the asynchronous child job runs:
+• The following built-in variables for exception handling are available after the AWAIT or AWAIT ALL statement associated with the asynchronous child job that caused the error runs:

 • SQLCODE